emcdo411/jtbd-feedback-loop/dashboard/quick-launch.md

 1. Open [claude.ai](https://claude.ai) in your browser
 2. Start a new conversation
-3. Copy the command for the artifact you want (below)
+3. Copy the **entire command block** for the artifact you want (below)
 4. Paste it into the chat and hit Enter
-5. Claude fetches the file from GitHub and renders it instantly
+5. Claude fetches the file and renders the interactive dashboard instantly

 ---